What is Yoga?

-Vinyasa Yoga - also called “flow yoga” or “vinyasa flow”.
+Vinyasa - also called “flow yoga” or “vinyasa flow”.
 The word “vinyasa” translates to “place in a special way,” which is often interpreted as linking breath and movement.
 You’ll often see words like slow, dynamic, or mindful paired with vinyasa or flow to indicate the intensity of a practice.
 The poses are synchronized with the breath in a continuous rhythmic flow, the flow can be meditative in nature, calming the mind and nervous system, even though you’re moving.
-Vinyasa yoga is suitable for those who can get up and down off the floor with ease and can be suitable for those that have never tried yoga as well as those who’ve been practicing for years.
+Vinyasa yoga is suitable for those who can get up and down off the floor with ease and have a certain level of fitness classes can be suitable for those that have never tried yoga as well as those who’ve been practicing for years.

 Vinyasa is for : Anyone who wants more movement and less stillness from their yoga practice.

-Ashtanga is for: Anyone who likes routine or a more physical practice.
+Ashtanga is for: Anyone who likes routine, want's to see progression in certain poses or enjoy a more physical demanding practice.

 Yin also aids recovery from hard workouts.
-Adding a deep stretch and holding class like yin can be extremely beneficial to a strong body.
+Adding a deep stretch and hold , yin can be extremely beneficial to a strong body.
 Holding poses longer benefits the mind as well as the body, providing a chance to practice being still.
-This is a beautiful practice that honors stillness, This style of practice is a great balance for vinyasa or Ashtanga yoga.
+This is a beautiful practice that honours stillness, This style of practice is a great balance for vinyasa or Ashtanga yoga.

 Yin is for: everybody! a great compliment to dynamic classes, those who need to stretch out after a tough workout, or anyone interested in a slower-paced practice. (one of my favourite styles!)